-Join Adam Ratner, Guest Experience Manager and animal care volunteer at The Marine Mammal Center, for an interactive presentation on the ocean's greatest predators including Orcas and Great White Sharks!
+Join a marine biologist at The Marine Mammal Center for an interactive presentation on the ocean's greatest predators including Orcas and Great White Sharks!
 Sessions are held in the Center's classroom at 12pm and 2pm.
-A great compliment to the docent-led tour!
+A great compliment to the guided tour!

 Learn fascinating facts about seals and sea lions from our education experts while seeing exhibits and patient viewing areas. (*Small fee applies, it helps our patients!).

 Can't make this month's Marine Science Sunday?
 Test your knowledge

 of marine mammals with our short quiz (answers at the bottom of the page - no cheating now!):

 Who is in fact the ocean's top predator: Orcas or Great White Sharks?

 How large can Great White Sharks be?

 Click here for directions to The Marine Mammal Center.

 Click here for details about other Marine Science Sundays and events.